Chettikulangara Devi Temple

 Chettikulangara Sree Bhagavathi temple is one of the most renowned Hindu temples in Kerala.
 Main deity is Sree Bhadrakali.
-The temple is located at Chettikulangara in Mavelikkara taluk of Alappuzha district in the Indian state of Kerala.
-The temple is situated about 4 km west of Mavelikkara town, 7 km north of Kayamkulam city on SH6 (Kayamkulam - Thiruvalla Highway).
+The temple is located at Chettikulangara in Alappuzha district in the Indian state of Kerala.
+The temple is situated about 4 km west of Mavelikkara and 7 km north of Kayamkulam on SH6 (Kayamkulam - Thiruvalla Highway).
 Bhadrakali, is an incarnation of supreme mother Shakthi devi, born from the third eye of Lord Shiva, to kill the demon king Daruka.
 'Bhadra' means good and 'Kali' means goddess of time.
 So Bhadrakali is worshipped for prosperity and salvation.
-Devi is considered as the creator, protector, destructor, nature, power and Kundalini shakthi.
-Chettikulangara is located near Kayamkulam city.
-Chettikulangara is in kayamkulam legislative assembly.
+Devi is considered as the creator, protector, destructor, nature, power and Kundalini Shakthi.

 Overview

 Chettikulangara devi is the supreme mother goddess, Shakthi devi in Hinduism.

 The temple has 13 "Karas", or territories.
 The temple is at the centre of the oldest four Karas (Erezha South, Erezha North, Kaitha South and Kaitha North) and the rest of the Karas (Kannamangalam South, Kannamangalam North, Pela, Kadavoor, Anjilipra, Mattam North, Mattam South, Menampally and Nadakkavu) surround the temple, which is believed to be 1,200 years old.

 The Thantric rights of the temple belongs to Plackudy Illom, With its Tharavadu (Base) in Ambalapuzha.
 Plackudy is one among the ancient Thantric families of Kerala.
 The Present temple Thanthric charge is for Brahmasri.
 Plackudy Unnikrishnan Namboothiri.

 Recently UNESCO collected details about the temple and its customs (Kuthiyottam, Kumbha Bharani) in order to examine whether the temple is eligible for inclusion in the UNESCO World Heritage List.

 This is the second largest temple in terms of income under the control of Travancore Devaswom Board, second only next to Sabarimala.
 It is estimated that the temple has earnings worth many crores per year.
 In 2009 it earned around 1.7 crore Rupees from a single type of offering called "Chanthattam".
 A major part of the Nellu (whole rice grain) offered to the Bhagavathi is also used to make Appam and Aravana prasadams at Sabarimala.
 The income from the temple is also helpful to run the daily rituals and Poojas at various temples under the Travancore Devaswom Board.

 Kuthiramoottil kanji and Therummoottil kanji, are major offerings at Chettikulangara Devi temple, which received the Geographical Indication (GI) tags.
 Ten other names associated with the temple have been registered under the trademark and patents regime.
 These include Chettikulangara Amma, Chettikulangara Kumbha Bharani, Chettikulangara Kettukazhcha, Kuthiyottam, and Chooralmuriyal.
 The registration under the rules of protection of intellectual property rights has been made in the name of Sree Devi Vilasam Hindu Matha Convention, Chettikulangara, an organisation of 13 karas or regional societies.
 The organisation has also applied for design patent for kuthira and theru as well as Jeevatha, the deity's palanquin.
 There are Similar Kettukazhcha at various temples in this Onattukara Area.
-Kumabha Bharani festival of this temple is being attracted by lakhs of people every year.
+Kumbha Bharani festival of this temple is being attracted by lakhs of people every year.